nats-io/nats.net/REPO_RENAME.md

-# This repository will be renamed to `nats.net` on Wednesday, July 17th, 2024
+# This repository was renamed to `nats.net` on Wednesday, July 17th, 2024

 We wanted to let you know about an upcoming rename to our NATS .NET GitHub repositories on Wednesday, July 17.
 Here's what's changing: